Alluxio/alluxio/integration/kubernetes/README.md

-## Pre-requisites:
+## Pre-requisites

-Alluxio workers use `emptyDir` volumes with `sizeLimit`; which is an alpha feature in Kubernetes 1.8.
+Alluxio workers use `emptyDir` volumes with `sizeLimit`; an alpha feature in Kubernetes 1.8.
 Please ensure the feature is enabled.

 Nodes running Alluxio workers require a manual step for using domain sockets.
 Execute the following on host nodes.
 ```bash